Grarie/pytutorial/python_basics/python_typing/README.md

 I would redefine this list a bit:
 * It is a part of your automatic documentation (like with meaningful variable names).
 If another person gets your source code they understand it easier.
 * You editor might thank you.
-Do to some new features in Python 3.10, the modern editors that do syntax highlighting and error checking have a harder time to infer what you mean.
-The more it need to think about what you mean, the slower your editor might get or even fail to show you syntax highlighting.
+Due to some new features in Python 3.10, the modern editors that do syntax highlighting and error checking have a harder time to infer what you mean.
+The more it needs to think about what you mean, the slower your editor might get or even fail to show you syntax highlighting.
 * Static code analysis is really helpful.
 It showed me any problems ahead that I would have figured out the hard way otherwise.
 * Packages like the just-in-time compiler numba can produce better results if you can tell it what the variables are.